 How to file a claim

-Notice of the claim should be filed with American Express within 30 days of the loss or as soon as possible.
+For return protection, you have to file a claim within 90 days of your original purchase.
+For purchase protection or extended warranty claims, notice of the claim should be filed with American Express within 30 days of the loss or as soon as possible.
 Claim forms will likely be sent to you within 15 days after you report a loss, at which point you’ll provide American Express with all the information you can about your specific claim.

 American Express notes that proof of your loss needs to be submitted to them within 60 days, if possible.
 This may include an original itemized store receipt showing the purchase you’re filing a claim for, a copy of any insurance declaration agreement, a photograph that shows damage to your item, a completed repair estimate form or a written police report for theft and vandalism claims.
+In some cases, you may even have to return the actual damaged or irreparable item to Amex.

 Once American Express receives all the information required to process your claim, they’ll conduct an investigation and determine if your purchase qualifies for repair or replacement.
 Generally speaking, qualified claims will receive the lesser of the cost to repair the item, the cost to replace the item or full reimbursement of the item in question.